Parkreiner/automate-the-boring-stuff/Chapter 04/_notes.md

 length 5, an index of -1 will subtract 1 from the length, resulting in 4.
 The highest index in the array is 4, so the value at that index gets printed.

-## Getting Sublists with Slices
+## Getting Sub-lists with Slices

 A slice allows you to get multiple values from a list by turning them into a new list.
 The notation is pretty similar to basic array or list notation – you’re using integers as indexes – but you need two integers, separated by a colon.

 And just like with the range function, the first value will be included, but not the second one.
 It’ll count up to that value.

 You can also omit values in the slice.
 You can omit both values, but that’s the equivalent of the original array.
 If you omit the first value, that’s equivalent to setting it to 0.
 If you omit the second value, that’s equivalent to setting it to the length of the array.

 ### Using slices to create separate copies of lists

 You would think that omitting both values would be pointless, as that would just be equivalent to the original list, but that's exactly the point.
 By default, `newList = originalList` will just have `newList` point at `originalList`.
 So, any operations performed on the former will actually be done on the latter.
 Since slices return new lists instead of